 H.269 is a bill that aims to manage the federal disability and survivor benefits of youth in State custody, specifically targeting foster children and justice-involved youth.
 The bill proposes that these benefits be directed to an account at the Office of the Treasurer.
 Additionally, it establishes a study committee tasked with recommending a method for distributing these funds back to the individuals once they age out of State custody.

-Furthermore, the bill assigns the Department for Children and Families the responsibility of leveraging available federal funds for legal representation in foster care proceedings, as outlined in 45 C.F.R.
+Furthermore, the bill assigns the Department for Children and Families the responsibility of leveraging federal funds available for legal representation in foster care proceedings, as outlined in 45 C.F.R.
 Part 1356.
-This initiative is intended to mitigate any potential reduction in funding for the Department resulting from these changes.
+This effort is intended to mitigate any potential reduction in funding for the Department resulting from the changes proposed in the bill.